In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “Mandubracius didn’t find Fintan.”
 The old man sits on the grass—not easy to do at his age.
 “Mandubracius found a Roman wolf,”

+Aedan’s stomach hardens.
 “The legions fled last summer,”

 “They left, boy,” he snaps.
 “They didn’t flee,”

 Aedan thrusts out his jaw.
+“Who says my father’s dead?”

 “Swallow your pain,” Ostin advises.
 “You’ll take his place in ritual and verse.”

-Aedan cannot formulate a refusal.
+Aedan cannot refuse.

 Ciniod kneels before it, wailing as her brother, Taran, sheds genuine tears for the man who fucked them both—oh yes, Fintan’s taste in womanly men and masculine women was never a secret.